zetabotco/blog-en/site/content/blog/10-essential-customer-service-skills-you-can-boost-with.md

 1. ### Customer Satisfaction

 Customer service revolves around not only meeting but also exceeding customer expectations.
-When customers receive personalized attention, swift issue resolution, and friendly interactions, their sense of value and contentment grows.
+When customers receive personalized attention, swift issue resolution, and friendly interactions, their sense of value and contentment grow.
 This heightened satisfaction not only encourages repeat business but also elevates the overall customer experience with the brand.

 2. ### Customer Loyalty